riosengineer/cloudflare-bicep-deploy/docs/securityrule.md

 ### Block traffic from Country

-Creates a security rule that blocks requests originating from example Country using the free plan API.
+Creates a security rule that blocks requests originating from China using the free plan API.

 ```bicep
 resource blockCountryTraffic 'SecurityRule' = {